-The Women Hygiene Awareness Programme (2021) was implemented by The Dream Welfare Society to improve menstrual hygiene awareness, personal health practices, and overall well-being of women and adolescent girls from underserved communities.
-The programme addressed critical gaps in hygiene knowledge, access to sanitary products, and social stigma surrounding menstrual health.
-With a total investment of ₹1,00,000, the programme reached 1,000 women and girls, directly benefiting 526 individuals and indirectly impacting 3,156 people across households and communities.
-The total outreach of 3,682 people reflects a strong multiplier effect (×6), demonstrating how hygiene awareness among women positively influences family health and community behavior.
+The Women Hygiene Awareness Programme, implemented by The Dream Welfare Society, aimed to improve menstrual hygiene awareness, personal health practices, and overall well-being among women and adolescent girls from underserved communities.
+The programme addressed critical gaps in hygiene knowledge, limited access to sanitary products, and the social stigma surrounding menstrual health.
+Beyond individual participants, the initiative contributed to positive changes in household and community health practices.
+By promoting awareness and healthy behaviors, the programme emerged as a cost-effective public health and women empowerment intervention with sustainable social and health outcomes.

 | Parameter | Details |